okanbatuk/rest-api/README.md

 This project is Rest-API Tutorial.
-I gonna use Node.js and PostgreSQL in this project.
+I'm gonna use Node.js and PostgreSQL in this project.